JKeller45/PySonic/index.md

 - Solid color, static image, or video backgrounds
 - Zoom and "snow" effects
 - AI Super Sampling
-- Lots of accepted audio and video formats with ffmpeg
+- Lots of accepted audio and video formats with FFmpeg
 - Fast rendering with multithreading
 - Different bar placement locations
 - Variable frame rate, resolution, and length

 PySonic was created as a replacement for Sonic Candle, a similar application built in Java that was orphaned years ago.
 The purpose was to improve on some issues with Sonic Candle, like lack of support for a wide range of audio and video formats, while bringing it up to date with a faster render pipeline.

-PySonic is currently in BETA.
-This is not a stable release.
-It has been tested, but thorough stability testing is necessary and new features are still planned.
-If you encounter bugs and glitches, please open an issue on github as it would greatly help me out in testing and polishing.

 ## Showcase